Exuus/rwf-currency-converter/README.md

-# Sinatra Boilerplate
+# Rwf currency converter
-> A simple boilerplate for sinatra
+> A simple service to convert rwf to popular currencies written in ruby and sinatra

 <!-- Markdown link & img dfn's -->